yangshun/tech-interview-handbook/contents/coding-interview-techniques.md

 Choice of data structures is key to coding interviews.
 It can help you to reach a solution for the problem, it can also help you to optimize your existing solution.
 Sometimes it's worth going through the exercise of iterating through the data structures you know once again.

 Is lookup time slowing your algorithm down?
-In general, most lookup operations should be O(1) with the help of a hashmap.
-If the lookup operation in your solution is the bottleneck to your solution's time complexity, more often than not, you can use a hashmap to optimize the lookup.
+In general, most lookup operations should be O(1) with the help of a hash table.
+If the lookup operation in your solution is the bottleneck to your solution's time complexity, more often than not, you can use a hash table to optimize the lookup.

 ##### Example